 - Select OK to create the assignment.
 The Adding user popup tracks the progress.

 After successfully adding a role assignment, it will appear on the Users blade.

-- Use the check boxes on the Access control blade to select one or more role assignments.
+- Use the check boxes to select one or more role assignments.

 - Select Remove.